LPCIC/coq-elpi/README.md

 ### Tutorials

-- [The Elpi programming language](theories/tutorial/elpi_lang.v) is an Elpi tutorial, there is nothing Coq specific in there even if it uses Coq to step trough the various examples.
-If you never heard of λProlog or HOAS based languages (like Twelf or Beluga) then you are strongly encouraged to read this tutorial and have a look at [λProlog's home page](http://www.lix.polytechnique.fr/Labo/Dale.Miller/lProlog/)
+- [The Elpi programming language](theories/tutorial/elpi_lang.v) is an Elpi tutorial, there is nothing Coq specific in there even if the tutorial uses Coq to step trough the various examples.
+If you never heard of λProlog or HOAS based languages (like Twelf or Beluga) then you are strongly encouraged to read this tutorial and have a look at [λProlog's home page](http://www.lix.polytechnique.fr/Labo/Dale.Miller/lProlog/) for additional documentation
 - [Using Elpi to extend Coq](theories/tutorial/coq_elpi.v) focuses on the integration of Elpi in Coq, covering the representation of terms and the implementation of commands and tactics

 ### Examples

 - [derive (usage)](theories/examples/example_usage_derive.v) shows how to use `Elpi derive` to obtain proved equality tests and a few extra gadgets out of inductive type declarations
-- [reification](theories/examples/example_reflexive_tactic.v) is the typical application of a meta program, that is reading the syntax of terms into an inductive representing a sub language on which some decition procedure can be implemented
+- [reification](theories/examples/example_reflexive_tactic.v) is the typical use case for meta programs: reading the syntax of terms into an inductive representing a sub language on which some decision procedure can be implemented
 - [data bases](theories/examples/example_data_base.v) shows how Elpi programs can store data and reuse it across multiple runs
-- [record expansion](theories/examples/example_record_expansion.v) sketches a program to unpack records in a definition, that is replace abstractions over a records with abstractions over its components
+- [record expansion](theories/examples/example_record_expansion.v) sketches a program to unpack records in a definition: it  replaces and abstraction over a records with abstractions over all of its components
 - [tactics](theories/examples/example_curry_howard_tactics.v) show how to create simple tactics by using (proof) terms and the elaborator of Coq

 ### Quick Reference